darthwalsh/bin/apps/FossUserVoice.md

 ## AI watching releases for details/contradictions
 The AI could take in your code, your comments, docs, wikis, slack DMs, Jira, etc. and look for factual statements you made like `// Workaround because lib doesn't support passing multiple ids at once`.

-Then the AI would watch the release notes for your dependencies, and
+Then the AI would watch the release notes for your dependencies, and:
-- Summarize a the release notes with all irrelevant facts omitted
+- Summarize the release notes with all irrelevant facts omitted
 - Highlight any changes that make your previous statements factually incorrect